TeaShull/PhytoBSA/README.md

 - `-r`, `--reference_name`:
   - Name of the reference genome for the input sequences.
 This name maps to a reference genome, SnpEff library and a snp mask.
-  --New reference names can be added to the references database using the ./refdb_manager (see [Reference Database Manager](#reference-database-manager) section for more details)
+  -New reference names can be added to the references database using the ./refdb_manager (see [Reference Database Manager](#reference-database-manager) section for more details)
-  - Type: str

 # Running